 The attack left a jawan seriously injured.
 Further, a civilian, who was identified as Bilal Ahmed, was also caught in the crossfire and left seriously injured.
-The duo, who were both rushed to a hospital, succumbed to their injuries
+The duo, who were both rushed to a hospital,

 First deadly attack after May 16 announcement of conditional Ramadan truce.
 Army soldier killed in militant attack on its camp in Kakapora area of J&K's Pulwama.
 Army retaliates.
 Civilian (Sumo cab driver Bilal Ahmed Ganai) injured in clash also dies.